microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 New spell levels are unlocked at levels 3,5,7,9,etc.

+New power levels are unlocked at levels 2,4,6,8,etc.

-**Example:** The 1st level adventurers have just completed a dungeonadventure, and defeated 5 1 XP encounters, a 2 XP trap and the3 XP leader.
-That's a total of 10 XP, so they all advance to level 2.They need to gain another 20 XP to reach Level3.
+**Example:** The 1st level adventurers have just completed a dungeon adventure, and defeated five 1 XP encounters, a 2 XP trap and the 3 XP leader.
+That's a total of 10 XP, so they all advance to level 2.
+They need to gain another 20 XP to reach Level 3.

 # Equipment